Innova-Tech-Labs/backend/README.md

 - **POST /badges:** Returns a success message upon successful badge award.
 - **GET /badges/user/:userId:** Returns an array of badges awarded to the specified user.

+### /lists

+**Description**: Manages operations related to lists such as creating, retrieving, updating, and deleting lists.
+**Endpoints:**
+- **GET /lists:** Retrieves all lists.
+- **GET /lists/:id:** Retrieves a specific list by its ID.
+- **POST /lists:** Creates a new list.
+- **PUT /lists/:id:** Updates an existing list by its ID.
+- **DELETE /lists/:id:** Deletes a list by its ID.

+#### Expected Output:

+- **GET /lists:** Returns an array of list objects.
+- **GET /lists/:id:** Returns the specified list object if found, otherwise returns a 404 status with an error message.
+- **POST /lists:** Returns the newly created list object.
+- **PUT /lists/:id:** Returns the updated list object if the update is successful, otherwise returns a 404 status if the list is not found.
+- **DELETE /lists/:id:** Returns a success message indicating deletion if the delete operation is successful, otherwise returns a 404 status if the list is not found.

 ## Additional Functionality

 - **Social Share Tracking:** Implement functionality to monitor and record social shares for each piece of content, enhancing engagement analytics.